Super Resolution Microscopy: Articles & Links

 Piezo Stages, Nano-Positioning / Focusing Systems

 Most super-resolution microscopes incorporate some kind of piezoelectric precision positioning device for scanning or focussing.
-Other ultra-high resolution optical microscopy techniques are known as 4Pi Microscopy, RESOLFT, TIRFM, Structured Illumination, confocal, SPEM, PALM.
+Other ultra-high resolution optical microscopy techniques are known as 4Pi Microscopy, RESOLFT, TIRFM, Structured Illumination, confocal, SPEM, and PALM.
+PI offers nanopositioning piezo stages for SR-Microscopy applications.

 More Information